Cha Jun-hwan: 2024–25 season: Asian Winter Games champion and Four Continents silver

 In March, at the 2025 World Championships in Boston, Massachusetts, United States, he fell on his triple Axel in the short program and placed tenth in that segment.
 In the free skate he placed fifth, which helped him rise to seventh place overall.
 This result gave South Korea one quota for the men's event at the upcoming 2026 Winter Olympics as well as allowing them to attempt to qualify a second quota at the qualifying competition in September.
 In an interview following the event, Cha reflected on the season, sharing, "Looking back on my season, it was a long season.
 I had 11 competitions.
 My injury got worse in the middle of it, and I wasn’t sure mid-season where I was going to go.
 But I took one step at a time, and it got better.
 My biggest support during that time was clearly my family, my fans, and also my coach, who said a lot of motivating and inspiring words to me.
 Now, I will take some time to recover and train again for the Olympic season."

 In May, Cha became the first member to join the Seoul Metropolitan Government's new figure skating team.
 This marks the first-ever instance of a figure skater joining a workplace sports team in South Korea.
-He expressed that he is "honored and excited", adding "The fact that it is the first such Korean team established for figure skaters makes it even more meaningful".
-He went on to say, "As this is the first of its kind, I am eager to see the positive impact it will have on my peers and juniors in the future."
+He expressed being "honored and excited" and added, "The fact that it is the first such Korean team established for figure skaters makes it even more meaningful."
+He also went on to say, "As this is the first of its kind, I am eager to see the positive impact it will have on my peers and juniors in the future."